 We recognize the cost of stock options, stock awards and PSUs on a straight-line basis over the service life of the award, generally the vesting period.
 We include the cost of restricted stock awards in amortization expense and the cost of all other stock-based compensation in selling, general and administrative expense.

-In January and February 2013, the CIC granted 29,992 restricted stock awards to certain key employees.
-These shares cliff vest in January 2016 or February 2017.
-In May 2013, the CIC granted 7,032 unrestricted shares of stock to the Company's outside directors.
+In May 2014, the CIC granted 5,432 unrestricted shares of Capital stock to the Company's outside directors.

 PERFORMANCE AWARDS